 “I love Negronis!
 Have you ever had a Boulevardier?
 It’s like a Negroni with whiskey.
 I get mine with Templeton Rye.
 If not today, you should definitely try it one day.”

 Again, know when not to do this.
 Like the person who ordered the 7 and 7 above.
 Probably just get them their drink and leave them alone.
+If you do make a recommendation, sticking to the drinks every bartender should know can make it easier and maximize your profit margin.

 How to Upsell Wine Techniques

 To figure out how to upsell wine as a bartender, you need to learn everything you can about the wines you’re selling.
 Wine, more than anything else being sold at a bar, requires expertise to upsell.
 That includes where they’re from, how they taste, and what they pair well with.
+This will pay dividends as wine profitability is higher than other types of alcohol.

 Learn all about the vineyards, grapes, and tasting notes for every wine.
 Like selling cocktails, contextualization is how you’ll sell.
 Any chance you have to slip in interesting facts and make the choice of wine meaningful, you must.